 “The model is wrong.
 I want people inside tonight.”

-And then everyone stopped, even those just pretending to work.
+And with that everyone stopped, even those just pretending to work.
 They didn’t run warnings for cold, a term that was reserved for imminent danger, like a spinning tornado about to drop from the skies, a trailer park in its sights.
 Cold wasn’t imminent.
 Everyone knew it was frigid – it had been that way for days, a blast of Canadian air dipping down over the East Coast.

 “Winter Weather Warning,” the Chief insisted and then someone brought up the graphical forecast map, selecting the set of Washington, DC, and surrounding counties.